Introduction

 I want to be honest with you guys.

-Why are there incomple houses?
+Why are there incomplete houses?

 Why there is loudly voice at 6am/7pm in Chivay sometimes?